Mrigakshi24-ux/Housing-Prediction/README.md

 # Housing-Prediction
-Built a model for Housing Prediction by implementing XGBoost
+Built a model for Housing Prediction by implementing XGBoost and Linear Regression